Lets Talk About e-Scooters

 How much of the ratepayers' money is the Waimakariri District Council spending on the E scooters?
 Thanks Gerard

-Ruben asked about 2 years ago
+Ruben asked over 2 years ago

 Hi there Gerard